Cracked Alloy Wheel Repair Blog

 So what can a driver do about cracked alloy wheels and buckled wheels?

 Potholes can be impossible to avoid, especially when they are filled with water and difficult to spot.
 Whether or not drivers can recall having hit a pothole recently, they should check their wheels for signs of cracking, buckling or other weakness.
 Damaged or cracked alloy wheels can be repaired as strong as new by a competent garage, but only if you become aware of the damage before the wheel fails, causing an accident or worse.
-If you do discover a cracked alloy wheel, repair is almost always an option.
+If you do discover a cracked alloy wheel, the repair is almost always an option.

 Buckled Alloy Wheel Repair